 Reticulocyte Index = reticulocyte count (%) x [measured haematocrit / normal haematocrit]

 When is it requested?

-When a patient has a known iron or vitamin B12 or folate deficiency, known kidney disease, known bone marrow suppression (such as that due to chemotherapy or bone marrow transplant) and/or is undergoing erythropoietin treatment, the reticulocyte count (and RBC count, haematocrit, and haemoglobin) may be ordered at intervals recommended by the doctor to monitor marrow function and response to treatment.
+When a person has a known iron or vitamin B12 or folate deficiency, known kidney disease, known bone marrow suppression (such as that due to chemotherapy or bone marrow transplant) and/or is undergoing erythropoietin treatment, the reticulocyte count (and RBC count, haematocrit, and haemoglobin) may be ordered at intervals by the doctor to monitor marrow function and response to treatment.

 What does the test result mean?

 If reticulocyte numbers rise following chemotherapy, a bone marrow transplant, or treatment of an iron or vitamin B12 or folate deficiency, then bone marrow RBC production is beginning to recover.
-In conditions causing RBC overproduction the number of reticulocytes and RBCs, the concentration of haemoglobin, and percentage of haematocrit will all be increased.
+In conditions causing RBC overproduction the number of reticulocytes and RBCs, the concentration of haemoglobin, and percentage of haematocrit will be increased.

 Is there anything else I should know?

 Patients who move to higher altitudes may have increased reticulocyte counts as their body adapts to the lower oxygen content of their new location.
 Smokers also may demonstrate increased number of red blood cells and reticulocytes.

 Reticulocyte counts may be increased during pregnancy.
 Newborns have a higher percentage of reticulocytes but the number drops to near adult levels within a few weeks.

 Traditionally, reticulocyte counts have been done manually by looking at a specially stained slide under the microscope and counting the number of reticulocytes in a number of fields of view.
 This method has largely been replaced by automated instruments that allow for a greater number of cells to be counted, thus enhancing the accuracy of reticulocyte counts.